vinhkhuc/lbfgs4j/README.md

 minimize f(x), where x = (x1, x2, ... xn), f(x) and its gradient g(x) are computable.
 </p>

-This library only includes the implementation of the Orthant-Wise Limited-memory Quasi-Newton (OWL-QN) method which is used to minimize the function f(x) + C|x| where C is a constant number.
+This library also includes the implementation of the Orthant-Wise Limited-memory Quasi-Newton (OWL-QN) method which is used to minimize the function f(x) + C|x| where C is a positive constant number.

 ### Maven dependency
 ```xml